 - Audio and video of what’s happening on your computer screen is captured.

 Run a Test: It is strongly suggested that, before you do your recording, you click the blue Test button.
 This will do a short (10 second) recording which is immediately played back for you.
 This will help you make sure that everything is set up correctly in and that the microphone volume is good.

-When you are ready to record, click the red record button.
+Start and End Recording: When you are ready to record, click the red record button.
 The recorder will minimize and you will be given a countdown before the recording actually begins.
 Once the recording begins, everything that happens on your screen will be captured, along with any sound coming through the selected audio channel.
 You can pause the recording at any time by restoring the recorder (double click on it at the bottom of the screen) and clicking on the pause (two vertical lines) button.
 End the recording by clicking the button with the square in it.

-After you end the recording, the system will process the recording.
+Submit Recording: After you end the recording, the system will process the recording.
 Processing, depending on the speed of the computer, can take up to 5 minutes per hour of recording.
 After processing is over, you will be shown a small preview of your recording, and you can choose to either Discard the recording, or to Submit it.
-If you choose Submit, another program that runs invisibly in the background will begin uploading the recording to the Camtasia Relay server.
+If you choose Submit, another program that runs invisibly in the background will begin uploading the recording to the Techsmith Relay server.
 It is important that you leave the computer on while the recording is being uploaded.
 Uploading can take an amount of time approximately equal to the original length of the recording (e.g. a 1 hour recording might take an hour to upload).
-After it is uploaded, the recording is processed by the server, converted in to one or more media formats (depending on the profile you used) and uploaded from the server to its publishing destination(s).
-You will receive an email notifying you that the presentations have been published, and providing links to those presentations.
+After it is uploaded, the recording is processed by the server, and, if you have correctly set up your YouTube profile, published to YouTube.
+You will receive an email notifying you that the presentation has been published, and providing links to that YouTube video.